 24 For riches are not forever.
 And does the crown endure to every generation?

 25 When the grass is removed, and the tender grass shows itself, and herbs of the mountains are gathered,

 26 The lambs will be for your clothing, and the goats the price of a field.

-27 And you shall have enough goats milk for your food, for the food of your household, and for maintenance for your maidens.
+27 And you shall have enough goats' milk for your food, for the food of your household, and for sustenance for your young women.

 [v.26] - "and the goats the price of a field" - In other words, "and the goats will be sold for the price of a field."